Sterlinski v. Catholic Bishop of Chicago

 Becket filed a friend-of-the-court brief in a similar case in the Seventh Circuit, which in 2018 protected a Jewish day school’s right to select its Hebrew teacher without government interference.
 Becket also previously won unanimous victories in the Second and Third Circuit courts protecting the right of a Catholic school to choose its principal and of a Baptist church to choose its pastor, respectively.
 Becket is currently defending a Catholic school’s right to choose its religion teacher in a similar case before the Ninth Circuit.

 On February 21, 2019, Becket and the Jewish Coalition for Religious Liberty filed a friend-of-the-court brief in the Seventh Circuit, arguing that St. Stanislaus Church has the undisputed right to choose who its ministers are, free from governmental second-guessing.
-The court will hear the case in April and a decision can be expected by year’s end.
+On August 8, 2019 the U.S. Court of Appeals for the Seventh Circuit agreed with Becket, unanimously ruling in favor of St. Stanislaus Church.
+The Court also expressly rejected a bad recent Ninth Circuit decision, Biel v.
+St. James School, agreeing with Becket’s arguments about that case.

 Importance to religious liberty: